Brian Dukes

 You can conduct a surface-level valuation yourself, but you need experts to get a more accurate picture of what your business is worth.

-Valuations are a complex, multi-disciplinary process that requires the aptitude and knowledge of industry professionals.
+Valuations are a complex, multi-disciplinary process that requires the aptitude and knowledge of industry professionals or expert business valuers.

 You’ll need M&A advisors, corporate lawyers, and investment bankers to create a successful exit strategy.
 These experts take care of each stage of M&A transactions–from preparation and planning to conducting due diligence and documentation.